Frameright/react-image-display-control/README.md

 This [React](https://react.dev) component extends any `<img>`-like
 element/component with the ability to retrieve
-[Image Display Control](https://frameright.io) metadata from the image file in order to automatically and responsively zoom in on the most interesting part of the image.
+[Image Display Control](https://frameright.io) metadata from its image file in order to automatically and responsively zoom in on the most interesting part of the image.